mnpalazzo/wp-docker/README.md

 docker-compose up
 ```

-This creates a `src` folder in your directory which contains the following:
+This creates the following folders `src` in your directory:
+* `db` - stores db exports
+* `logs` - stores server log files
-* `themes` - used for theme development
+* `src/themes` - used for theme development
-* `plugins` - used for plugin development
+* `src/plugins` - used for plugin development

 Contains should now be built and running.

 Wordpress installation is running on `localhost:80`.
 phpMyAdmin is running on `localhost:8080`.